mac-long/recipes_old/readme.md

 - The OpenAI prompt is carefully crafted to ensure a good JSON response each time.
 - Sentry provides error tracking and logging for detailed reports on what went wrong.
 - Typescript keeps developers from making little mistakes regulary, saving lots of time in the long run.
+- Storybook is a great way to view your components and build them in isolation.
+- Chromatic allows for automated snapshot testing which saves the developers a lot of time.

 ## Tools